Michael L. Brown: Allegations and investigation

 In December 2024, allegations were raised against Brown by a former FIRE School of Ministry employee, identified by the pseudonym "Erin".
 Erin alleged that Brown engaged in inappropriate interactions, including hand-holding, swats on the backside, and kisses on the lips, during her employment at the ministry.

 Brown denied any sexual misconduct but admitted to "a definite lack of judgment" in his interactions with Erin.
 He described the relationship as nonsexual and familial.
 In response, The Line of Fire Board launched a third-party investigation, with a commitment to publicly releasing the results.

 The Firefly Independent Sexual Abuse Investigations Report, prepared by James Holler Jr. and released on 18 April 2025, concluded that Brown engaged in inappropriate interactions with two women: Sarah Monk (identified as IS #2), a former FIRE School member, and a married woman within the congregation (IS #1).
 The report found that Brown's interactions with IS #2 involved hand-holding, kissing, and swatting on the buttocks.
 Although Brown characterized these actions as familial, the investigation determined that they constituted breaches of appropriate boundaries expected of a ministerial role.
 The investigation further disclosed that Brown admitted to what he described as an "emotional affair" with IS #1, a married woman, while denying any physical relationship.
 The report ultimately concluded that Brown's conduct did not meet the ethical standards expected of a ministry leader, thereby undermining trust within the organization.

-On May 9, 2025, two people who testified in the Firefly Investigation released a 134-page "Witnesses Report" that asserted that Dr. Brown's inappropriate behavior with IS #1 and IS #2 was more extensive than that suggested by Firefly, and that between 2004 and 2025 Dr. Brown repeatedly rebuffed attempts to get him to recognize that his behavior had been inappropriate.
+On May 9, 2025, two people who testified in the Firefly Investigation released a 134-page "Witnesses Report" that asserted that Brown's inappropriate behavior with IS #1 and IS #2 was more extensive than that suggested by Firefly, and that between 2004 and 2025 Brown repeatedly rebuffed attempts to get him to recognize that his behavior had been inappropriate.